ServiceStack/servicestack.net/MyApp/_podcasts/2024-07-03_commands-feature.md

 ---
 title: Commands Feature
 tags: [commands,admin-ui,api]
-summary: Utilize Commands to build more robust and observable systems
+summary: Looking into how to utilize Commands to build more robust and observable systems
 url: https://media.servicestack.com/podcasts/commands-feature.mp3
 ---